Reaction Time Test

 Privacy note: All your data is stored locally in your browser using localStorage.
 We don't collect, transmit, or store any of your results on external servers.
 Use the Reset button in the toolbar to clear all saved data if needed.

-Ways to improve your reaction time
+How to improve your reaction time

 Get quality sleep

-Sleep deprivation significantly slows reaction time.
+Sleep deprivation slows reaction time.
 Aim for 7-9 hours of quality sleep.
 Your brain processes stimuli faster when well-rested.

 Warm up before testing